Tuesday, February 21, 2012

 upon the mountains of spices.(more)

-Comely countenances have nothing to do with it, dearie, clefts are just clefts, and the image just an image, and west is west and if you take cranberries and stew them like applesauce they taste much more like prunes than rhubarb does.
-When one makes the clefts and doves and applesuace into moral lessons they are as the blight that spoils the vineyards.
-Let the foxes take what grapes they may, no matter how crows-only high on the vine.
-Give the fox a box on which to jump that she may the grapes devour.
-Let the image breathe like a nitrate fire, free from moral weight, free to bask in deep shadow, and the vineyards free to bleed wine of massive proof.
-In the senseless spilling, the cup remains full, the nitrate deep and lasting in its transient grace, not burning at all, except in its image on the wall.
+Comely countenances have nothing to do with it, dovey.
+When one makes the clefts and coverts into moral lessons they are as the blight that spoils the vineyards.
+Let the foxes take what grapes they may no matter how high on the vine.
+Give little fox Bette Davis a box on which to jump that she may the grapes devour.
+Let the image breathe like a nitrate fire, freed from moral weight to bleed the wine of massive proof.
+Through senseless spilling, the cup remains full / the nitrate deep and lasting in its transient grace, not burning at all / except in focused flickering / on the wall.
 Take your maidens and your Vaseline lens and exeunt; I'll stay here in the dark and foxy box the shadow of your scornful wince.

 Post a Comment